AlabamaASRL/asset_asrl/doc/examples/Delta3.rst

 Our first step here will be to find a suitable initial guess for all four phases of the rockets flight as shown below.
 To do this, we adopt a similar strategy to Betts of selecting a state along the target orbit, and linearly interpolating from our known initial conditions.
-We roughly select this terminal state such that the linearly interpolated initial guess departs the cape in an easterly direction does not pass under the surface of the Earth.
+We roughly select this terminal state such that the linearly interpolated initial guess departs the cape in an easterly direction and does not pass under the surface of the Earth.
 This initial guess is evenly partitioned in time to construct the position and velocity along each phase.
 Because the dynamics do not allow throttling of the engine, we can also supply the exact mass history for each phase.
 The thrust directions are arbitrarily set to the unit y direction.